-Your Physio can tailor an exercise program for you, that will help to increase your strength, flexibility, balance and coordination, this may include a Pilates routine.
+Your Physio can tailor an exercise program for you, that will help to increase your strength, flexibility, balance and coordination, this may include a Physio Group Exercise routine.
 They’re able to give you tips to improve your posture, so that you can take part in daily activities with less pain and improved movement.
 Your Physio can analyse your daily environment and recommend items such as ergonomic furniture or a cushioned mat in your kitchen that will help to relieve your pain.

 Your Physio is also able to suggest and show you how best to use assistive items such as walkers and canes.
 They can also recommend other treatment techniques such as braces and splints for your joints, as well as hot and cold therapy to relieve stiffness and joint pain.

 Management is a daily activity.
 It involves constant readjustment to the demands of life and of the disease.
 Research has shown that a person’s attitude and communication is of utmost importance.